 Founders shop both titles at the same time and often pick the wrong one.
-The two roles sound similar, involve senior technical people, and both show up in the same Slack groups and intro calls.
+Fractional CTO vs technical advisor — the two roles sound similar, both involve senior technical people, both show up in the same Slack groups and intro calls.
 The difference is not cosmetic.
-It determines whether you get someone who owns your technical direction or someone who gives opinions and moves on.
-I have operated in both shapes across 16 years and more than 250 projects, including a three-week MVP for a Barclays and Bain-backed fintech startup.
-This guide gives you a clear map.
+It decides whether you get someone who owns your technical direction or someone who gives opinions and moves on.
+I have operated in both shapes over 16 years and 250+ projects, including a three-week MVP for a Barclays and Bain-backed fintech.
+This guide gives you a clear map before you sign the wrong contract.

 TL;DR